Ameeksha Dilchand

 Ameeksha Dilchand; (born 26 October 1988) is a Mauritian beauty pageant titleholder who was crowned Miss Mauritius 2012.
-Ameeksha attended the Notre Dame de la Confiance RCA school for her primary education then joined the Loreto College of Rose-Hill for her secondary studies.
-Ameeksha completed her LLB(hons) from University College London (UCL).
+Ameeksha attended the Notre Dame de la Confiance RCA school for her primary education, and later joined the Loreto College of Rose-Hill for her secondary studies.
+Ameeksha completed her LLB (hons) from University College London (UCL).

 She was crowned Miss Mauritius in the year 2011.
 In October 2012, she became the second Mauritian woman to win an award for Mauritius, after Anaïs Veerapatren.
 She participated in Miss Universe 2012 at Las Vegas and at the Miss International 2012 where she finished 17th.

 Following her election as Miss Mauritius, Ameeksha has joined a NGO to be able to help kids who suffer from Cleft lip and palate as the Operation Smile Ambassador.
 She is also a member of the Lupus Alert, helping to raise awareness about the life-threatening disease, lupus.

 Early life

 Ameksha was born on 26 October 1988 in Mauritius to Dilchands - her father worked as a teacher and her mother, as a nurse.
-Ameeksha attended the Notre Dame de la Confiance RCA school for her primary education then joined the Loreto College of Rose-Hill for her secondary studies.
+Ameeksha attended the Notre Dame de la Confiance RCA school for her primary education, then joined the Loreto College of Rose-Hill for her secondary studies.
 Ameeksha is an LL.B. (hons) holder from the University College London.

 Ameeksha also received a scholarship from the IIFT for a course in "Fashion and Design" in India during the Miss Mauritius Pageant 2011.
 She played football at national level.
 She has also been lately very active on her personal blog, revealing a lot of wrongdoings of her surroundings.
 She is also a Manchester United fan.

 Following her election as Miss Mauritius, Ameeksha has joined a NGO to be able to help kids who suffer from Cleft lip and palate as the Operation Smile Ambassador.
 She is also a member of the Lupus Alert, helping to raise awareness about the life-threatening disease, lupus.
 Ameeksha, also announced on her Facebook account that she now holds the franchise of Miss Supranational Mauritius which means that Mauritius will now participate in Miss Supranational as well.